-Game of Thrones star Richard Madden is "confirmed" to return for season 2 and revealed that he was in talks with Jed Mercurio over the new series...
+Game of Thrones star Richard Madden revealed in a 2018 interview that he was in talks with Jed Mercurio over the new series...

 ‘‘I’m going to meet Jed in a couple of weeks, to have a chat and see what’s in his brilliant brain ...
 So I’m like, what can happen next?
 You know, with David.
 Because he had a hell a couple of months there.
 Where do you go with this guy?"

-Jed Mercurio has also dropped a few hints that we could see a new cast joining a handful of established characters, in a similar fashion to Line of Duty.
+Jed Mercurio has dropped a few hints in the past that we could see a new cast joining a handful of established characters, in a similar fashion to Line of Duty.